-In Camp: Shindzela is an unfenced safari camp, in the bush.
-There is a small electric fence around the dining area, parking area and swimming pool – mainly to keep the Spotted Hyena’s away in the evening as they developed a naughty habit of chewing car lights, dining chairs and pool sun-loungers!
+In Camp: Shindzela is an unfenced safari camp, within the Timbavati Private Game Reserve.
+There is a small electric fence around the parking area – mainly to keep the Spotted Hyena’s away in the evening as they developed a naughty habit of chewing car lights!

 If you hear animals calling or moving through the camp at night – relax and enjoy the sounds!